 How did Sidelights Turn Into Parking Lights?

-Modern day vehicles cannot change the position of the modern day sidelights.
+Modern-day vehicles cannot change the position of modern-day sidelights.
 They are only located on one side of the vehicle.
-The light bulb used for parking lights are the same ones used by the vehicle’s blinkers.
+The light bulb used for parking lights is the same ones used by the vehicle’s blinkers.
 It is oftentimes used with headlights.
 There are some vehicles manufacturers, on the other hand, which have daytime running lights installed in their vehicles.
-What this means is that as these lights run as long as the vehicle’s engine is still running.
+What this means is that these lights run as long as the vehicle’s engine is still running.
 This unfortunately makes the parking light a bit redundant.

 What Is Its Actual Purpose?

 In days of old, the parking light was used to protect the car.
-They were used when people were parking their vehicle in narrow ill-lit roads.
+They were used when people were parking their vehicles on narrow ill-lit roads.
 When the parking light was in use, it signaled to other drivers that the car was parked.
 This was in order not to get into accidents.
 Nowadays, they’re also used to show other drivers see the car.
-Though, in reality, there is not much use for that feature any more as roads are now wider and well lit than before.
-Also, most modern cars now have hazard lights which can be used when you are parked along the roadside.
+Though, in reality, there is not much use for that feature anymore as roads are now wider and well lit than before.
+Also, most modern cars now have hazard lights that can be used when you are parked along the roadside.
 Headlights are now also brighter and can illuminate better than the parking light.

 There are some modern cars which have parking light switches.
 They’re usually located at one side of the steering wheel.
 This is just alongside where the fog light switches and glaring headlights.
 Usually, when you turn the knob to the first setting, you activate the parking lights.
 Turn the knob to the second set and you turn on the headlights.
 But note that this isn’t for every car.
 It will vary depending on the car you have.